frederic-perez/AmE-dictionary/data/dictionary.md

 __fanbase__ _n_ :astonished:
 __fancied__ _v_
 __fanciful__
 __fancy-pants__ _idiom_ Pretentious or fancy in an extreme or excessive way.
-Use of this phrase often indicates the speaker's annoyance. _I'd rather go to a ball game than another one of your fancy-pants corporate events._
+Use of this phrase often indicates the speaker's annoyance. _I’d rather go to a ball game than another one of your fancy-pants corporate events._
 __fancy-schmancy__
 __fancy<sup>1</sup>__ _n_
 __fancy<sup>2</sup>__ _v_ :two: __1a__ To have a liking or enthusiasm for: _He fancies sports cars._ __b__ To have a desire or inclination for: _Would you fancy a cup of coffee?_ __c__ To take a romantic interest in (someone): _Do you think he fancies her?_ __2__ To imagine or suppose: _I fancy she is an exceedingly proud woman._